Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Methodology

 Secondly, the correlations between covariates are specified.
 We suggest two possible data-generating model structures for this purpose: (1) simulating the covariates from a multivariate Gaussian copula;\cite{phillippo2020multilevel, nelsen2007introduction} or (2) factorizing the joint distribution of the covariates into the product of marginal and conditional distributions.
 The former approach is perhaps more general-purpose.
 The latter is more flexible, defining separate models for each variable, but its specification can be daunting where there are many covariates and interdependencies are complex.

 Any multivariate joint distribution can be decomposed in terms of univariate marginal distribution functions and a dependence structure.\cite{sklar1959fonctions} A Gaussian copula ``couples'' the marginal distribution functions for each covariate to a multivariate Gaussian distribution function.
 The main appeal of a copula is that the correlation structure of the covariates and the marginal distribution for each covariate can be modeled separately.
 We may use the pairwise correlation structure observed in the $AC$ patient-level data as the dependence structure, while keeping the marginal distributions inferred from the $BC$ summary values and the IPD.
-Note that while the Gaussian copula is sufficiently flexible for most modeling purposes, more complex copula types (e.g.~Clayton, Gumbel, Frank) may provide different and more customizable correlation structures.\cite{nelsen2007introduction}
+Note that the term ``Gaussian'' does not refer to the marginal distributions of the covariates but to the correlation structure.
+While the Gaussian copula is sufficiently flexible for most modeling purposes, more complex copula types (e.g.~Clayton, Gumbel, Frank) may provide different and more customizable correlation structures.\cite{nelsen2007introduction}

 Alternatively, we can account for the correlations by factorizing the joint distribution of covariates in terms of marginal and conditional densities.
 This strategy is common in implementations of sequential conditional algorithms for parametric multiple imputation.\cite{royston2004multiple, buuren2010mice} For instance, consider two baseline characteristics: $age$, which is a continuous variable, and the presence of a comorbidity $c$, which is dichotomous.
 We can factorize the joint distribution of the covariates such that $p(age, c)=p(c \mid age)p(age)$.